Magisk-Modules-Alt-Repo/submission/README.md

-# Magisk Modules Alternative Respository Submissions
+# Magisk Modules Alternative Repository Submissions
 Just like the official Magisk Modules repository, this is where you can submit your modules.

 # Differences
-* Instead of only a few moderators, the Alt repository has plenty of volunteers who are constantly reviewing your submissions.
+* Instead of only a few moderators, the Alt-Repo has plenty of volunteers who are constantly reviewing your submissions.
 * Device-specific modules **are allowed**.
 * "Trivial" modules **are allowed**.
 This includes simple boot scripts.